Opinion: Remembering Bill Moyers

 "I work for him despite his faults," he said once when he was Johnson's press secretary, "and he lets me work for him despite my deficiencies."
 They had a falling out, reportedly over the war in Vietnam, and Moyers returned to journalism for the next 6 decades.

-He won the most prestigious awards of our profession, some in bunches: more than 30 Emmys, 11 Peabodys, 2 Columbia-Duponts, and many other honors for his PBS documentaries and interviews.
+He won the most prestigious awards of our profession, some in bunches: more than 30 Emmys, 11 Peabodys, two Columbia-Duponts, and many other honors for his PBS documentaries and interviews.

 He interviewed newsmakers.
 But from the start of Bill Moyers Journal, to NOW with Bill Moyers, and to Wide Angle, he interviewed poets like Rita Dove, scholars like Joseph Campbell, and other writers, artists, religious leaders and historical figures like Holocaust survivor Elie Wiesel and South African Archbishop Desmond Tutu.